DynaSpan/Extended-Dapper/docs/attributes/property-attributes.md

 This attribute must be applied to a property with a `[Key]` attribute.
 It will try to auto-increment or auto-generate the primary key on insert.
 Currently only ~integers and~ GUIDs are supported.

+## IgnoreOnInsert

+When applied to a property, it will be ignored when inserting the object.

 ## IgnoreOnUpdate

 When applied to a property, it will not take this property when executing updates on an entity.